 Don’t forget your workload and how you have been treated even though you’ve absorbed the work of others.

-Don’t forget how they’ve promised growth opportunities but never delivered despite asking for updates and jumping through every hoop in their playbook and navigating around every excuse and delay.
+Don’t forget how they’ve promised growth opportunities but never delivered despite you jumping through every hoop in their playbook and navigating around every excuse and delay.

-Don’t forget the hours you’ve worked at night, over weekends, and holidays where you worked at the expense of time with your family just to keep up with work volume.
+Don’t forget the hours you’ve worked at night, over weekends, and holidays at the expense of time with your family just to keep up with work volume.

-Don’t forget how the company recently raised earnings estimates on the backs of earlier layoffs with senior leadership still embracing a preference to overwork a smaller workforce vs staffing to support volume and growth.
+Don’t forget how the company recently raised earnings estimates on the backs of earlier layoffs and expected growth while senior leadership prefers to overwork you rather than staffing to support volume

 Don’t forget how they responded when you went to them asking for assistance or guidance on any of the above items and you were met with both ambivalence and negativity.

 Now, people are leaving in record numbers, morale is lower than ever, we can’t get talent in the door and suddenly senior leadership wants to improve engagement and retention.

 Stay focused.
 Many of those leaders that got us into this mess are still here.
-They’ll change their approach to managing you for just long enough to improve their scores on the survey and then go right back to their old ways once the results are in.
+They’ll change their approach to managing you for just long enough to improve their scores and then go right back to their old ways once the results are in.